RecaMedia/Backdoor-Release/README.md

 # Backdoor - Browser Based Code Editor

-Backdoor is a standalone browser based code editor that operates on a LAMP server, providing all basic development tools with the ability of adding new features via extensions and services.
+Backdoor is a standalone browser based code editor that operates on a LASP (Linux, Apache, SQLite, PHP) server, providing all basic development tools with the ability of adding new features via extensions and services.
 This is the Backdoor-Release __*COMPILED*__ version of Backdoor.
 For the development version of Backdoor, please visit the [Backdoor Repo](https://github.com/RecaMedia/Backdoor).

 ![Backdoor][screenshot]